Terminal-2 icon

 reference Your reference to this payment modification, for use in your reconciliation process.

-1. When you receive the capture response, note the following:
+2. In the capture response, note the following parameters:

 • status: received.

-2. Wait for the asynchronous webhook.
+3. Wait for a webhook message with the eventCode CAPTURE.
 This informs you whether the final amount has been captured.

 If success is false then your capture request failed.
-Review the reason you received in the webhook, fix the issue, and submit the capture request again.
+Review the reason you received in the webhook message, fix the issue, and submit the capture request again.

 Recover failed payments